|

 As a mirror of life, the circles are comprised of people from a broad range of ages and professional backgrounds.
 Some members have been doing this work for years and some are just beginning.
-The common denominator is the desire to heal and a commitment to that healing journey.
-A year's commitment is required of each member of the circle.
+The common denominator is each person's desire to be awake, and their commitment to their spiritual journey.
+A year's commitment is required of each member of the circle in order to co-create a field of depth and safety.

 [ return to top ]

 Creativity is a doorway through which we have the opportunity to recognize ourselves more fully.
 It is an opening to the Spirit world.
-Throughout the year we focus on a sacred art project, such as making gratitude hoops, masks, collages and rattles.
+Several times throughout the year we focus on a sacred art project, such as soul collage.

 [ return to top ]

-A vision quest provides the opportunity for each person to have time alone in nature for reflection and prayer.
+These retreats provide the opportunity for each person to have time alone in nature for reflection and prayer.
 It is a time when we let go of the typical luxuries of life in order to contact our spirit more directly.
-This takes place during the Fall at Wind Dance, 125 acres of beautiful, wild land in Mendocino County, California.
 This is also an opportunity for members of different circles to come together and meet each other.
+Each of these retreats will begin and end with an inipi ceremony (sweat lodge).
+These inipis are also offered to the tiospaye every other week throughout the year.

 [ return to top ]

 In support of community, we have one or two work weekends during the year.
-Members from the different circles come together on the land to cut wood, care for the land and prepare vision quest sites.
-Other members contribute by preparing food.
-This is a time to deepen the connection between members of the Tiospaye, and an opportunity to develop a relationship to the land itself.
+Members from the different circles come together on the land to cut and stack wood for the lodge, to rebuild the lodge, to tend the lodge site, and prepare retreat sites.
+This is an opportunity to deepen one's connection to other members of the Tiospaye, as well as to develop a relationship to the land herself.

-To enter Giving Spirit Form, you would have a personal interview with Ellen between August and December prior to the beginning of the new year.
+To enter Giving Spirit Form, you must arrange a personal interview with Ellen sometime between August and December prior to the beginning of the new year, which starts in January.
 If accepted, you would be placed in the circle that is most appropriate for your personal journey.

 Pema Chodron